topquark22/TheElements/README.md

 ## *Footnote*

 *Dedicated to Tom Lehrer, and his amazing song "The Elements."
-Unfortunately, Tom's name does not pass the algorithm, because there's no element with name (or isotope) `To`, and not even Thomas works The best I could do was to abbreviate his middle and last names, giving (with isotopes):*
+Unfortunately, Tom's name does not pass the algorithm, because there's no element with name (or isotope) `Tol`, and not even Thomas works.
+The best I could do was to abbreviate his middle and last names, giving (with isotopes):*
 ```
-$ ./to_elements.py -f -i 'Tom Drew Lr.'
+$ ./to_elements.py -s -i 'Tom drew Lr.'
 T O Md Re W Lr
-Tritium Oxygen Mendelevium Rhenium Tungsten Lawrencium
-1.3 8 101 75 74 103
 ```
 *We know that not every name will work.
 But, what is the percentage that does?
 It seems to be pretty small.*